Aliens in the Bible – A short list of the most important “gods” mentioned in the Bible

 According to the Bible accounts, Elyon (עֶלְיוֹן֙) is the most important and powerful “god” of all.
 He is often referred to by the Bible as “the supreme one”, precisely to indicate his hierarchical position.
 The Bible specifies that it was him who divided the Earth and its peoples among the Elohim.
 He will assign the Jews to the biblical god Yahweh, a member of the Elohim as well but of a lower rank.
 Elyon seems to be the correspondent of the Sumerian god Anu which happens to mean the same thing: “the supreme one”.

-The Old Testament narrates a series of events linked to the relationship between a family of Jews – Jacob‘s family – and a “god”, one individual belonging to the group of the Elohim, Yahweh.
-(See article Elohim: those who from heaven to earth came.)
+The Old Testament narrates a series of events linked to the relationship between a family of Jews – ‘s family – and a “god”, one individual belonging to the group of the Elohim, Yahweh.
+(See article .)

 He was the supreme ruler and alien-god of the Jews.
 He is the protagonist of the Old Testament which describes him as a warrior-god.
 In fact war is the only thing he deals with at least according to the biblical stories.
 Yahweh will lead the Jews out of Egypt first, and then during the Exodus, into the fierce occupation wars they waged against the neighboring “nations”.